wmboon/TPySA/docs/installation.md

 ## Use a Python virtual environment

 I used `venv` to create a virtual environment in `/{prefix}/.venv/`.
-Make sure to install `pybind11` using

-    pip install pybind11

-We will need standard packages like `numpy` and `scipy`, which can be installed similarly.

-The `TPySA` package is installed by navigating to the home folder of this repo and executing
+The `TPySA` package is installed by navigating to the home folder of this repository and executing

     pip install -e .

+This will automatically install some of the dependencies, including `opmcpg` (https://pypi.org/project/opmcpg/).

 ## Install Dune
 Install instructions can be found here https://www.dune-project.org/installation/installation-buildsrc/.